Godfried Aduobe: Playing career

 In 2002, Aduobe joined Bundesliga side Hansa Rostock, where he spent his first season as a regular and made a total of 29 appearances in the top flight.
 However, he lost his place in the starting line-up after that and was only able to add 16 Bundesliga appearances to his tally over the following season and a half, before moving back to the 2.
 Bundesliga by joining Karlsruher SC midway through the 2004–05 season in January 2005.

 Aduobe went on to spend the remaining six and a half seasons of his playing career with the club.
 Until the end of the 2004–05 season in the 2.
 Bundesliga, he scored two goals in 13 appearances and helped Karlsruher SC avoid relegation.
 Their fortunes improved in the following two seasons, with Aduobe becoming one of the key players and appearing in 30 of the club's 34 league matches, all in the starting line-up, in each of the two seasons.
-After narrowly avoiding promotion to the Bundesliga by finishing in 6th place in 2005–06, Karlsruher SC won the 2.
-Bundesliga in 2006–07 and secured themselves a spot in the top flight for 2007–08.
+After barely missing promotion to the Bundesliga by finishing in 6th place in 2005–06, Karlsruher SC won the 2.
+Bundesliga in 2006–07 and secured itself a spot in the top flight for 2007–08.
 During the club's two seasons in the Bundesliga, Aduobe appeared in 46 out of 68 matches.

 Following their relegation back to the 2.
 Bundesliga in 2009, he spent a further two seasons with Karlsruher SC.
 Although he began struggling with injuries in 2010, he was still able to appear in 43 of the club's 68 league matches during the two seasons, and make the final appearance of his career on 15 May 2011 in a 3–2 win at home to Union Berlin that allowed Karlsruher SC to avoid relegation to the third division in their final 2.
 Bundesliga match of the 2010–11 season.